The Corporate Governance Review: USA

 iii Shareholder activism

-Hostile takeovers and shareholder activism – the capture of corporate control or influence over corporate policy by discrete groups of shareholders, typically to subjugate a corporation's long-term strategy in pursuit of short-term profits or the return of capital to shareholders – are a significant threat to US corporations.16 In addition to cultivating strong relationships with a long-term institutional shareholder base, dealing with unsolicited offers and pressure from shareholder activists is more art than science.17
+Hostile takeovers and shareholder activism – the capture of corporate control or influence over corporate policy by discrete groups of shareholders, typically to subjugate a corporation's long-term strategy in pursuit of short-term profits or the return of capital to shareholders – are a significant threat to US corporations, regardless of industry, size or performance.16 While traditional activism focused on short-term profit, stock price and total shareholder return (TSR) continues, a new set of activists has emerged, emphasising ESG considerations.
+The activism landscape has also evolved to include dual purpose activists who combine both TSR and ESG arguments, as well as 'pincer attacks' from ESG and TSR activists acting independently or in concert against the same company.17 In addition to cultivating strong relationships with a long-term institutional shareholder base, dealing with unsolicited offers and pressure from shareholder activists is more art than science.18

 iv Takeover defences